shahriarsss/facial-recognition-authentication/readme.txt

 = Do I need special hardware for facial recognition? = No, our plugin works with any standard webcam.

+= Does it work with Wordfence’s Two-Factor Authentication (2FA)? = Yes, as of version 1.1.1, the plugin is fully compatible with Wordfence, including its 2FA feature.
+Facial recognition runs first, followed by 2FA if enabled.

 == Screenshots ==

 1. **Login Page:** Enhanced login page with facial recognition.